-Thanks for choosing Absorb LMS!
-The following guide outlines some important setup items you should consider when configuring your LMS portal for the first time.
-While not everything is covered here, we have included a number of the essentials!
-There are many more features that you may want to consider based on your organization’s needs.
+There are many more features that you may want to review based on your organization’s needs.
 You can check out additional resources on support.absorblms.com for detailed guides, knowledge base articles, announcements, and more.
-We recommend following our Announcements page to be kept up-to-date on important happenings with Absorb.
+We also recommend following our Announcements page to be kept up-to-date on important happenings with Absorb.

-Majority of your system-wide settings will be found in Portal Settings which you can get to via the user profile icon in the top right hand corner of the admin user interface (UI).
-Below are a number of items you’ll want to consider updating, along with a description.
+The majority of your system-wide settings can be found in Portal Settings.
+You can access this via the user profile icon in the top right hand corner of the admin user interface (UI).
+Below, we have described a number of items you may want to update in the Portal Settings.

-- Absorb only has three required User Profile fields which are Username, First Name, and Last Name.
-The rest can be made optional, hidden, read only, or required if desired.
+- Absorb has three required User Profile fields which are Username, First Name, and Last Name.
+Additional fields can be set as optional, hidden, read only, or required.
 Your choices here will be reflected in the registration form upon user sign up.
 Similarly, you can add additional Custom Fields which can add to the standard, built in fields provided by Absorb.
-They follow similar visibility options, but give you the added flexibility to let users and/or admins to enter additional information that might be highly specific to your organization.
+They follow similar visibility options while allowing you the added flexibility to let users and/or admins to enter additional information that might be highly specific to your organization.

-- The Defaults tab will be important to review as there are a number of settings that will affect usability for both admins and users.
+- The Defaults tab allows you to adjust settings that affect usability for both admins and users.
 You can choose your default certificate awarded for course completion, language options, report date formats, as well as a few other options.
-You will likely be using reporting extensively, so choosing how you want them to appear here now, will have you starting on the right foot.
+Since accurate reporting is critical, you will want to adjust your report date format and time zone details now.

-The Setup tab, which appears as the gear icon on the lower left of the admin UI, is where you’ll find some more options and customization for portal-wide settings.
+The Setup tab, which appears as the gear icon on the lower left of the admin UI, provides more options and customization for portal-wide settings.

-- Choosing to open Files will bring up a modal window for your File Manager.
+- The Files option will open a modal window for your File Manager.
 If you have any resources that will be used extensively throughout your portal, you may want to upload them here to start so that you are ready to go later.

-- Each Message Template is available in multiple languages, and for a wide variety of notification reasons.
-You’ll want to ensure you customize the content of these templates to suit your needs, and preference in tone and terminology.
-You can choose to disable any of them as you like, or have a copy of each message delivered to a user’s supervisor and/or administrators.
-Please note that you do have the option of overriding these options at the course level if so needed.
+- The Message Template provides you with access to a wide variety of notifications that are available in many languages.
+You’ll want to customize the content of these templates to suit your organization's needs, culture and terminology.
+You can choose to disable any of them.
+You can also choose to have a copy of each message delivered to a user’s supervisor and/or administrators.
+Please note that you do have the option of overriding the notifications at the course level if needed.

-- While you wont have any to start, Generated Reports is a place you can come back to in order to view any reports you’ve previously generated.
+- While you won't have any Generated Reports to start, you can come back here later to view any reports you’ve previously generated.
 This page is a convenient placeholder for any report you began to generate, but had to move on to work on something else.
 Rather than generate the report a second time, you can come back here to download it.

-The Users tab, which appears as the double profile icon, is where you will be able to manage most everything related to users, and their organization.
+The Users tab, which appears as the double profile icon, is where you will manage everything related to users, and their organization.
 You may want to load your users into Absorb to get going right away, however there are some settings you may want to take into consideration before doing so.

 - While the Users report will give you an overview of your entire user database, you’ll want to set up your Roles and Departments first.
 Absorb has four standard roles, but you can create additional roles to be as particular as needed as to what your admins do, and do not, have access to.
-Creating your departments, and sub-departments, in advance will also give you the the ability to keep your users and admins cleanly organized.
-Determining the hierarchy here will also regulate which users are under an admin’s management.
-Beyond this, you can set availability rules dependent on what departments specific users live in.
+Creating your departments, and sub-departments, in advance will also give you the ability to keep your users and admins organized.
+The hierarchy here will also define which users are under an admin’s management.
+Beyond this, you can set availability rules dependent on what departments specific users are part of.

 - Another organization option you may choose to use within Absorb is Groups.
 While they do not have any type of hierarchy, it gives you the option of creating a secondary way of organizing your users.
 You can use Groups to send emails, enroll users, or share reports with admins, so you may want to set this up depending on your needs.